silviucpp/erlcass/README.md

 The application is compatible with both `rebar` or `rebar3`.

-In case you receive any error related to compiling of the Datastax driver you can try to run `rebar` with `sudo` in order to install all dependencies.
+In case you receive any error related to compiling of the DataStax driver you can try to run `rebar` with `sudo` in order to install all dependencies.
 Also you can check [wiki section][2] for more details

 ### Data types

-In order to see the relation between Cassandra colmn types and Erlang types please check this [wiki section][3]
+In order to see the relation between Cassandra column types and Erlang types please check this [wiki section][3]

 ### Starting the application